kangyuuuuf/notefile/Data Structure.md

 #### Note

-BFS and DFS are suitable for bothe traversing the graph and searching for a target node.
+BFS and DFS are suitable for both traversing the graph and searching for a target node.
 If the goal is ti search, we can break out of the traversal when we find the target value we need.

 1. BFS and DFS work on both directed and undirected graphs.
-2. If the underlying graoh is diconnected, BFS and DFS can only traverse the connected component that the given starting node belongs to.
+2. If the underlying graph is disconnected, BFS and DFS can only traverse the connected component that the given starting node belongs to.
 3. BFS cannot be used to find shortest paths on weighted graphs.